 We also invest in Commercial Investments.
-Our Commercial Investments include commercial mortgage-backed securities, or CMBS, and commercial mortgage loans.
-Our CMBS portfolio includes CMBS, Freddie Mac K-Series CMBS (described below) and CMBS interest-only securities (CMBS backed by interest-only strips).
+Our Commercial Investments include commercial mortgage-backed securities, or CMBS, Freddie Mac K-Series CMBS (described below), CMBS interest-only securities (CMBS backed by interest-only strips) and commercial mortgage loans.

-Freddie Mac K-Series CMBS ("K-Series CMBS"):
+Freddie Mac K-Series CMBS ("K-Series CMBS") include:

-• Includes CMBS, CMBS interest-only and CMBS principal-only securities which are regularly-issued pass-through securities backed by multifamily mortgage loans.
-K-Series CMBS feature a wide range of investor options which include guaranteed senior and interest-only bonds as well as unguaranteed senior, mezzanine, subordinate and interest-only bonds, all of which are issued by Freddie Mac.
+CMBS, CMBS interest-only and CMBS principal-only securities which are regularly-issued by Freddie Mac as pass-through securities backed by multifamily mortgage loans.
+These K-Series CMBS feature a wide range of investor options which include guaranteed senior and interest-only bonds as well as unguaranteed senior, mezzanine, subordinate and interest-only bonds.
 Our K-Series CMBS portfolio includes unguaranteed senior, mezzanine, subordinate and interest-only bonds.
 Throughout Item 2, we categorize our Freddie Mac K-Series CMBS interest-only bonds as part of our "CMBS Interest-Only" assets.